SS Great Eastern: 1860–1862: Early career

 In September 1861, Great Eastern was caught in a major hurricane two days out of Liverpool.
 The ship was trapped in the storm for three days and suffered major damage to her propulsion systems; both her paddle wheels were torn off, her sails stripped away, and her rudder had been bent to 200 degrees and subsequently torn up by the ship's single propeller.
 A jury-rigged propeller was installed by Hamilton Towle (an American engineer returning from Austria), allowing the ship to steer for Ireland powered only by her screw.
 Arriving in Queenstown, (now Cobh), she was denied entry to the harbour as it was feared high winds would cause her to smash her anchorage; she was granted entry three days later and towed in by HMS Advice, tearing the anchor off an American merchant on her way to her berth.
 The only fatal casualty of the cruise occurred in port when a man was killed by backspin off the helm.
 Damage caused by the storm and lost revenue from the trip amounted to $300,000.

-The ship continued a cycle of uneventful cruises, cargo loadings, and brief exhibitions from late 1861 to mid 1862.
+The ship continued a cycle of uneventful cruises, cargo loadings, and brief exhibitions from late 1861 to mid-1862.
 By July 1862, the ship was turning its first noteworthy profits, carrying 500 passengers and 8,000 tons of foodstuffs from New York to Liverpool, bringing in $225,000 in gross and requiring a turnaround of only 11 days.
-However, as noted by sources, the ship's owners struggled to sustain this profitability as they were heavily focused on upper and middle class passenger service.
-As such, the ship was not used to transport large groups of immigrants travelling to the United States, nor did it take full advantage of the major downturn in the American clipper industry during the American Civil War.
+However, the ship's owners struggled to sustain this profitability as they were heavily focused on upper- and middle-class passenger service.
+As such, the ship was not used to transport large groups of immigrants travelling to the United States, nor did her transatlantic passages take full advantage of the major downturn in the American clipper industry during the American Civil War.